The Science

 Your provider monitors your progress through regular check-ins and adjusts your protocol as needed.
 You can message your provider anytime through your patient portal.

 Nuvari partners exclusively with 503A-licensed compounding pharmacies.
-These pharmacies operate under Section 503A of the Federal Food, Drug, and Cosmetic Act and are subject to strict regulatory oversight:
+These pharmacies operate under Section 503A of the Federal Food, Drug, and Cosmetic Act and are subject to multiple layers of oversight:

 Why 503A matters: Unlike 503B outsourcing facilities that can produce medications in bulk without individual prescriptions, 503A pharmacies compound each medication for a specific patient based on a specific prescription.
 This means your medication is made for you.